Cancer Health Disparities Initiative

 Education

-Cancer, Clear & Simple (CC&S) are educational materials about cancer developed by CHDI.
+Cancer, Clear & Simple are educational materials about cancer developed by CHDI.
 It includes a curriculum, Facilitator Guide and educational handouts around cancer basics, cancer prevention and self-care, and cancer screening and detection.

 Image of two individuals speaking